Prepare data for further usage

 Integer value for the first origin year for which a full claim history is available.

-Information from older claims for which history is only available fromfirst_orig_year
+Information from older claims for which history is only available fromfirst_orig_yearto today may though be considered for the pools, seeclaims_data.last_orig_year

 Integer value for the last origin year which will also be treated as the last calendar year, usually the calendar year just ended.claims_data